uit-no-old/elixir-excelerate/authorization-server.md

 META-pipe is a metagenomics data analysis pipeline.
 It is deployed as a Galaxy workflow in the Norwegian eInfrastructure for Life Sciences (NeLS) and we are currently deploying it as a web-based service in the European ELIXIR infrastructure.
 This document describes our initial implementation of the AAI service for the latter.

+We believe the discussion of related standards, description of relevant libraries and frameworks, and the service design and implementation is useful for others implementing a similar service.
+Or for those who want to learn how to implement such a service.

 ## Introduction

 In order to limit which users are authorized to access and modify datasets and job results we need a mechanism for